 - The The Empowerment Grant for Small Businesses is available for small business owners serving Massachusetts Gateway Cities.
 Applicants may request up to $2,500 for the proposed need.
 Read more here.

 - Governor Baker allocated more than $9.5 million in grants to boost production of personal protective equipment and other critical materials needed to respond to the COVID-19 pandemic and the Reopening Massachusetts plan.
 Read more here.
+The Governor also announced a new set of initiatives aimed at stopping the spread in MA, especially in higher risk communities that have seen a recent uptick in cases.
+Read more here.

 - The City of Marlborough and the Marlborough EDC are offering reopening kit consists as a result of their new partnership focused on assisting local businesses with their PPE needs.
 Read more here.